-The key lies in your IIoT product strategy.
+The key lies in your IoT product strategy.

-Enable Customization a Part of Your IIoT Product Strategy
+Enable Customization as a Part of Your IoT Product Strategy

 If you are continually seeing the need to develop one-off features, then you (and your team) need to decide how to enable customization in a way that is sustainable and provides new profitable opportunities for your company.